shnitzer/les-distance/README.md

 # Log-Euclidean Signatures for Intrinsic Distances Between Unaligned Datasets

 Python implementation of the LES distance and examples from the [paper](https://arxiv.org/abs/2202.01671).
-LES is a geometric data-driven intrinsic measure for comparing unaligned datasets of different dimensions and domains.
+LES is an intrinsic geometric measure for comparing unaligned datasets of different dimensions and domains.

 ![LESdistance](LES.png)